-Now that you know what you’re working with and what is expected of you by your organization, parents, and players, you can sit down and hammer out the details of your season-long goals.
-Keep in mind that goals need to be within your control to some extent and attainable throughout the season, so setting goals of winning every tournament you play in or being ranked a certain rank may be realistic for some teams, but those sort of goals can be difficult to judge in the beginning of a season and may lead to frustration later on.
+Now that you know what you're working with and what is expected of you by your organization, parents, and players, you can sit down and hammer out the details of your season-long goals.
+Keep in mind that goals need to be within your control to some extent and attainable throughout the season, so setting goals of winning every tournament you play in or being ranked a certain rank may be realistic for some teams, but those sort of goals can be difficult to judge at the beginning of a season and may lead to frustration later on.

 I mentioned my 90-85-60 rule for my team every tournament we play in.
-How do I know when we’re meeting those?
+How do I know when we're meeting those?
 Well, you need to keep track!
 I keep my own stats (and get my players involved in tracking as well, which is great for keeping them focused on the game) and make decisions throughout the day on these stats.
 By staying focused on our goals, I know when to switch things up to keep our team on track.
-After tournaments I calculate all stats and see if they are still moving my teams towards the expectations mentioned in the beginning of this post.
+After tournaments, I calculate all stats and see if they are still moving my teams towards the expectations mentioned at the beginning of this post.
 If so, I continue.
 If not, I may change things up a bit and focus on improving different areas in practice.